jerridan/shardVPN/README.md

 ## Dependencies
 Before you are able to use BlinkVPN, you will need to have the following required dependencies.
+1. A copy of this repository on your local machine
 1. An AWS account, with the proper credentials (see 'Setting up AWS Credentials')
 1. Terraform installed on your local machine (see 'Installing Terraform')
 1. An RSA key pair stored on your local machine at `~/.ssh/terraform_rsa` (see 'Setting up the Key Pair')